EmployersIndividuals

 9. How to start your apprenticeship journey

-As an apprentice, you’ll earn a salary while you learn and gain a competitive advantage in the job market.
-However, like any job, it’s fair to ask: How much do apprentices get paid?
-Well, it depends.
+As an apprentice, you can earn a salary while you learn and gain a competitive advantage in the job market.
+One question that’s always top of mind for potential applicants: How much do apprentices get paid?

 To help you understand how much you could earn as an apprentice, we'll guide you through the following: